 Is Top of the Rock worth your money?

 Michel and I are no big spenders.
-Sleeping in a motel?
-Sure!
-Getting our lunch at a local supermarket?
-Yes!
-Walking instead of taking the public transport?
-If possible: of course!
 In New York we tried to keep our travel expenses within our budget.
-BUT there was one activity Michel and I actually spent serious money on: Top of the Rock.
+However, there was one activity Michel and I actually spent serious money on: Top of the Rock.
 Visiting the Rockefeller center costed nearly $80 for two regular adult tickets.
 Was it worth it?
 YES!

 What is Top of the Rock?